pintergreg/software-engineering/lectures/10_planning.md

 - re-work
     - change software architecture to remove or reduce the probability/impact of identified risks
         - e.g. removing single points of failure,
-    - upon change you should re-run the risk-storming process
+    - upon change you should *re-run the risk-storming process*!

 ::: {.text-smaller}
 from [riskstorming.com](https://riskstorming.com/) | [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)